Substance Abuse and Addiction Treatment Resources in Vero Beach

 Vero Beach Drug & Alcohol Rehab, Detox & Treatment Resources

 Vero Beach is part of Florida’s Treasure Coast.
 As the county seat of Indian River County, Vero Beach is privy to 26 miles of golden sands and azure waters and with an average temperature of 72 degrees.
-This subtropical town is almost paradise, but there’s a disease spreading at epidemic proportions in Vero Beach, Indian River County, Florida and the United States.
+This subtropical town is almost paradise, but there’s a disease spreading at epidemic proportions in Vero Beach and the United States.

 This illness is substance abuse.
 In March of 2017, an innocent, young woman was killed when drug traffickers chose to engage in a shootout with a SWAT team by firing four rounds at police.

 Indian River County Sheriff’s regularly seize large amounts of drugs.
-In February of 2016, they found 105 grams of cocaine and $1700 during a bust.
+In February 2016, they found 105 grams of cocaine and $1700 during a bust.
 It’s safe to say Vero Beach and Indian River County have a drug and alcohol problem.
-If you or someone you love is struggling with prescription opioid, heroin, cocaine, methamphetamine, alcohol or misuse of any substance, keep reading.
-This guide is a resource to help you fight this illness.
-If you prefer to speak with someone about your options, call The Recovery Village.
-An intake coordinator can give you information about:
+If you or someone you love is struggling with prescription opioid, heroin, cocaine, methamphetamine, alcohol or misuse of any substance, seek treatment.

 Our Closest Facility: